This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • 1 cup shredded red cabbage

-• 12-15 sugar snap peas trimmed and strings removed
+• 12-15 sugar snap peas, trimmed and strings removed

-• 3/4 cup matchstick or grated carrots
+• ยพ cup matchstick or grated carrots

-• 1 red bell pepper thinly sliced
+• 1 thinly sliced red bell pepper

-• 1 cup shelled edamame defrosted, rinsed and drained
+• 1 cup shelled edamame

-• 1 cup cubed chicken grilled or rotisserie work *leave out for meatless version
+• 1 cup cooked cubed chicken

-• 1/2 cup fresh chopped cilantro
+• ยฝ cup fresh chopped cilantro

-• Chopped peanuts and lime wedges for serving
+• lime wedges

 • 3 tablespoons toasted sesame oil